UKHO/docs/docs/quality-assurance/test-strategy.md

 ## Methods Of Testing

-This section will cover the 3 core methods of testing utilised at the UKHO and key points for each.
+This section will cover the three core methods of testing utilised at the UKHO with key points for each.

 ### Automated

-Automation should be used where possible.
+Automation must be used when possible.

 We suggest that all teams using automation should adhere to these principles:

-* New functionality must be covered by passing automated tests (unless there is a legitimate reason not to)
+* New functionality must be covered by passing automated tests (unless there is a legitimate reason not to).
-* Make use of test design patterns and principles
+* Make use of test design patterns and principles.
-* Add tests at the correct level of the test pyramid – lower is better
+* Add tests at the correct level of the test pyramid – lower is better.
-* All tests should be independent of each other
+* All tests should be independent of each other.

 ### Manual Scripted

-* Manual testing should be used when automation is not deemed the best approach (e.g. too costly, not feasible, not applicable)
+* Manual scripted testing should only be used when automation is not deemed the best approach (e.g. too costly, not feasible, not applicable).
-* Tests will be created using appropriate test design techniques, e.g. risk based, decision tables, boundary values analysis
+* Tests will be created using appropriate test design techniques, e.g. risk based, decision tables, boundary values analysis.
-* The team will decide on where these manual tests will be stored and maintained, Azure DevOps or feature files are two examples.
+* The team will decide on where these manual tests will be stored and maintained; Azure DevOps or feature files are two examples.

 ### Exploratory

-* Exploratory testing should be used to verify quality in addition to regular manual and automated testing
+* Exploratory testing should be used to verify quality in addition to regular automated and manual scripted testing.
-* Sessions should be planned with a charter (including time-box, area to review, personas)
+* Sessions should be planned with a charter (including time-box, area to review, personas).

 ---

 ## Test Types

-This section outlines the test types that need to be considered when preparing a Test Approach for the current project a team is going to undertake.
+This section outlines the test types that need to be considered when preparing a Test Approach for a team's current project.

 ### Accessibility

 * Testing to ensure the product(s) are accessible to those with disabilities, such as vision impairment, hearing disabilities, and other physical or cognitive conditions.
-* The team should include accessibility into their Test Approach so it is considered early and throughout the development process
+* Accessibility needs to be considered early and throughout the development process.

 ### API Contract

-* Contract testing should be considered when developing an API that will communicate with another UKHO API
+* Contract testing should be considered when developing an API that will communicate with another UKHO API.
-* When interacting with the Data Platform this is mandatory
+* When interacting with the Data Platform this is mandatory.
-* [PACT](https://docs.pact.io/) is the technology to use
+* [PACT](https://docs.pact.io/) is the technology to use.
-* Use the [UKHO PACT documentation](https://docs.data.ukho.gov.uk/testing/pact/introduction/) to learn how to do this
+* Use the [UKHO PACT documentation](https://docs.data.ukho.gov.uk/testing/pact/introduction/) to learn how to do this.

 ### Cross Browser

-* The team should define the browser (and device if mobile testing is required) requirements.
-These should be documented in the Test Approach for that item of work.
+* The team should define and document the browser (and device if mobile testing is required) requirements.
 * This requirement should be considered as early as possible by the team.
-* Browser testing should be carried out on the latest version of Chrome as a minimum.
+* As a minimum, browser testing should be carried out on the latest version of Chrome.
-* If multiple browsers need to be tested then work closely with the Test Leads and Product Owner to ensure the correct approach is taken, more details can be found on the [Browser Automation](./browser-automation.md) page.
+* If multiple browsers need to be tested then work closely with the Test Leads and Product Owner to ensure the correct approach is taken.
+More details can be found on the [Browser Automation](./browser-automation.md) page.

 ### Deployment

-* The coverage for deployment verification will be defined in the Test Approach for that item of the work and is used as a quality gate to ensure the deployment has been successful
 * This could include:
-  * Pester tests to validate the environment is as expected
+  * Pester tests to validate the environment is as expected.
-  * Smoke and Regression tests to ensure the product(s) are working as expected
+  * Smoke and/or regression tests to ensure the product(s) are working in the environment as expected.

-### End To End
+### End-To-End

-* Testing to ensure the application is performing as designed and expected from start to finish to simulate a user
+* Testing to ensure the application is performing as designed and expected from start to finish, simulating end user journeys.
-* This should be used minimally and should predominantly cover happy path scenarios
+* This should be used minimally and should predominantly cover happy path scenarios.

 ### Functional